 The difficulties you face in the future will take a toll on your emotions, but in the end, will bring about abundant joy.
 Remembering this natural balance will bring you great rewards.

 The Ace of Cups represents overall satisfaction throughout all different areas of your life.
 It predicts success and abundance through use of good intuition and creativity.
 New relationships or possibly a birth or pregnancy could be associated with these positive outlooks.
 The answer is yes.

-Keywords: tarot cards, tarot meanings, Ace of Cups tarot card, reversed meaning
+Keywords: tarot cards, tarot meanings, what does Ace of Cups tarot card mean, reversed meaning

 Help us improve

 Edit Registered users can edit tarot cards meanings.
 Please register / login to be able Edit content

 In the Emperor tarot card, a stoic ruler determine can be seen on his throne, which is adorned with the heads of four rams, representing his astrological sign - Aries.
 In one hand, he includes a scepter, representing his reign and his proper to rule, and inside the different an orb, a image of the kingdom that he watches over.
 The lengthy beard of the emperor represents his big experience; over time he has found out much about what it takes to rule, to establish power, authority and entire order for the benefit of his people.

 Behind him, the barren mountains indicates his determination, his ambition for greater heights and his management capability.
 Contrast this with his complement, the Empress, whose flowing fields are full of nurturing kindness.
 The Emperor instead rules with grit, energy and force.

 In this tarot card, you'll see a female who evenly holds the jaws of a totally grown lion.
 Despite the reality that the lion appears menacing and robust, the female appears to have dominion over it.
 What is fascinating is how gracefully she controls the lion.
 She is calm and collected, which is representative for being in control and disciplined in particular in instances of high-quality adversities.